chavacava/chavacava.github.io/_posts/2022-04-01-interfaces.md

 >
 > [Structure and Interpretation of Computer Programs](https://doc.lagout.org/programmation/Lisp/Scheme/SICP.pdf)

-As you can imagine, interfaces being such an important tool in building software, the idea of programming languages including means to create interfaces is not new.
+As you can imagine, interfaces being such an important tool in building software, the idea of programming languages including means to create them is not new.
 Interfaces are present in programming languages from the '70s, for example in [Modula](https://www.research-collection.ethz.ch/handle/20.500.11850/68669).
-Yes, long before Java and all the object oriented wave.
+Yes, long before Java and the whole object oriented wave.
 (Interfaces and modules, or components, are very related concepts so it is not a surprise to see interfaces in the language that introduced modules in programing)

 Defining interfaces is not necessarily easy.
-The above citation subtly mentions one difficulty in defining interfaces: _We control complexity by building abstractions that hide details **when appropriate**._
+The above citation subtly mentions one difficulty in defining interfaces: _We control complexity by building abstractions that hide **details when appropriate**._

 When do we need to add an interface?
 What the interface should expose as behavior?
-These are not simple to answer questions, the talent of a developer can be measured by how she/he answers to these questions.
+These are not simple to answer questions, we could measure the talent of a developer by how she/he answers to these questions.

+# Small is better

-By thinking on the above questions we might be tempted to see interfaces from, let's say, a Modula/C++/Java point of view where the focus is on the implementors of the interface rather than on its consumers.
+By thinking on the above questions we might be tempted to see interfaces from, let's say, a Modula/C++/Java point of view where the focus is on the implementers of the interface rather than on its consumers.
 In these languages we usually ask _What is the contract that our component should expose to its environment?_ rather than _What are the contract that must be exposed by those components that our component uses?_

-Languages like Java, where each component (classes in that case) must declare which interfaces they actually implement (_nominal subtyping_) kindly force us to think on interfaces from the implementor point of view.
-That leads naturally to bigger interfaces.
+Languages like Java, where each component (class) must declare which interfaces they actually implement (_nominal subtyping_) kindly force us to think on interfaces from the implementer point of view, leading naturally to bigger interfaces.
 And we know that
 > _The bigger the interface, the weaker the abstraction_
 >
 > Rob Pike

-Interfaces defining many method are, in Java, the norm and not the exception.
+Interfaces defining many methods are, in Java, the norm and not the exception.
 You might argue that this is not the fault of the language and blame developers.
 But I think nominal subtyping has some credit in that inclination to define big interfaces.

 Other languages use a totally different approach: components do not need to declare which interfaces they implement.
-The compiler will control the interface compatibility between interacting components by checking if used components expose the methods required by the consumers, this is called _structural subtyping_.
+The compiler will control the interface compatibility between interacting components by checking if used components expose the methods required by the consumers without requiring explicit declaration of implemented interfaces, this is _structural subtyping_.

 Structural subtyping allows developers to put the focus on the interface consumer side.
 We can say it allows _consumer driven design_ of interfaces.